-As of December 31, 2023, we had \$117.1 million of cash and cash equivalents, which consisted primarily of money market funds and bank deposits.
+As of March 31, 2024, we had \$141.3 million of cash and cash equivalents, which consisted primarily of money market funds and bank deposits.
 Such interest-earning instruments carry a degree of interest rate risk; however, historical fluctuations of interest income have not been significant.
 Our investments are made for capital preservation purposes.
 We do not hold or issue financial instruments for trading or speculative purposes.
 Borrowings on our credit facility incur interest at the rates described in the section titled "-Liquidity and Capital Resources-Credit Facility."
-We do not believe that a hypothetical 10% change in interest rates would have had a material impact on our operating results or cash flows for the years ended December 31, 2022 or 2023.
+We do not believe that a hypothetical 10% change in interest rates would have had a material impact on our operating results or cash flows for the years ended December 31, 2022 or 2023 or the three months ended March 31, 2023 or 2024.